-Source data & 2011 - 2017 Availability SHA tables, Statistik AT (2011 - 2017) Konsumerhebung 2014/2015 VVO Jahresbericht (2011 - 2017) Expenditures, Finanzstatistik HVSV (2001 - 2016) Expenditures for 2016, 2017 have been taken from Statistisches Handbuch der öst.
-SV 2017, 2018, chapter 5.
+Variable name OutC

+Source data & 2011 - 2018

+Availability SHA tables, Statistik AT (2011 - 2018)

+Konsumerhebung 2014/2015

+VVO Jahresbericht (2011 - 2018)

+Expenditures, Finanzstatistik HVSV (2001 - 2018)

 Residence of insurees: Statistisches Handbuch der öst.
-SV (2012 - 2018) Population statistics, Statistik AT Distribution keys HF.1 ambulatory care in Fond hospitals is available from SHA directly.
+SV (2012 - 2018)

+Population statistics, Statistik AT Distribution keys HF.1 ambulatory care in Fond hospitals is available from SHA directly.
 We control for the patient migration.
 HF.1.1 general government (w/o Fond hospitals): simple population shares.
-HF.1.2 compulsory insurance (w/o Fond hospitals): key constructed from financial reports of compulsory insurance, same methodology as variable PC_pins , but considering only expenditures in categories: 20 Krankenbehandlung: a) Ärztliche Hilfe u. gleichgest.
-Leistungen 23 Zahnbehandlung und Zahnersatz, a) Zahnbehandlung HF.2.1 private insurance: using shares of population participating in private insurance, same as variable HC_pins .
+HF.1.2 compulsory insurance (w/o Fond hospitals): key constructed from financial reports of compulsory insurance, same methodology as variable PC_pins, but considering only expenditures in categories: 20 Krankenbehandlung: a) Ärztliche Hilfe u. gleichgest.
+Leistungen 23 Zahnbehandlung und Zahnersatz, a) Zahnbehandlung HF.2.1 private insurance: using shares of population participating in private insurance, same as variable HC_pins.
 HF.3 out-of-pocket: Konsumerhebung 2014/2015, expenditures on outpatient care.
 Caveats Fond hospitals: patient migration in hospital ambulatory care is controlled for using the patient flows matrix (same as in inpatient care, outpatient care separately not available).
-No information for the rest of government expenditures (495 million eur).
+No information for the rest of government expenditures (502 million eur).
 Public insurance: discrepancies in classification, PV, UV omitted.
 KE: Imperfections in subjective answers in survey-based data.
 KE also available for 2009/2010.
 However, there has been discussion about the accuracy of 2009/2010 results, especially for the detailed categories.
 Therefore we use KE 2014/2015 for all years.
 KE 2014/2015 matches values from the National Accounts better than KE 2009/2010, but discrepancies still remain.
 Private insurance: Number of persons with full insurance coverage of the hospital costs is a rough proxy for the costs covered by private insurance.
 This category is small, thus the key does not have a very strong effect.
 Notes